Frequently asked—and answered—questions.

 Who can use the reading room?

 All researchers high-school age and above may use the library collections during our public hours.
-Younger researchers should contact Reference at (312) 443-3666 or email@example.com to inquire about access.
+Younger researchers with a need to consult our collections should contact Reference at email@example.com to inquire about access.

 Do I need an appointment?

 Yes.
-Access to the reading room currently is limited to researchers who have secured an advance appointment.
+Access to the reading room currently is limited to researchers who have secured an appointment in advance.
+Walk-in visits are not possible.

-- Archival research appointments for the public are available Thursdays and Fridays from 10 a.m. until 1:00 p.m., and may be requested here: Make an Appointment
+- Archival research appointments are available on Mondays, Thursdays and Fridays from 1:30 p.m. until 5:00 p.m., and may be requested here: Make an Appointment

-- Library research appointments for the public are available Thursdays and Fridays from 2:00 p.m. until 5:00 p.m., and may be requested here: Make an Appointment
+- Library research appointments are available Mondays, Thursdays and Fridays from 1:30 p.m. until 5:00 p.m., and may be requested here: Make an Appointment

 - Information regarding appointment availability and procedures for museum and SAIC staff is available here.
 SAIC students should schedule appointments using the procedures and links for requesting public research appointments.

-- Reading room capacity is currently limited to 12 researchers per session.
-Research appointments are scheduled on a first-come, first-served basis, and will be confirmed via email by Research Center staff.
+- Reading room capacity is limited.
+Research appointments are scheduled on a first-come, first-served basis, and will be confirmed via email within two business days.

-- Researchers agree to follow the museum’s safety and security guidelines in addition to established reading room policies.
+- Researchers agree to follow the museum’s visit guidelines in addition to established reading room policies.

 We encourage you to review the library catalog and the finding aids for the Ryerson and Burnham Archives collections and contact reference staff with questions prior to placing your appointment request.